 Automatic triggered rear windscreen wiper in reverse gear, Electric front windows, Electric rear windows, Front windscreen wiper with multi speed setting, Heated rear windscreen

-Anti-locking braking system with electronic braking distribution and emergency braking assistance, Electronic parking brake, Electronic stability program with hill launch assist, Front/rear disc brakes
+Anti-locking braking system with electronic braking distribution and emergency braking assistance, Electronic parking brake, Electronic stability program with hill start assist, Front/rear disc brakes

 Bluetooth telephone facility

-8" touch screen, Citroen connect box emergency assist system, CONNECT Navigation, Mirror screen with mirror link, apple carplay and andriod auto, Multi function trip computer
+8" touch screen, Citroen connect box emergency assist system, CONNECT Navigation, Mirror screen with mirror link, apple carplay and android auto, Multi function trip computer

 Body colour door mirrors, Electric heated door mirrors